How To Become A Minimalist In 30 Days

 Separate the items you use daily (shampoo, toothbrush, toothpaste, etc.) from those you don’t use regularly or at all.
 Only keep products you use daily.

-Then, give away the things you don’t use (remember the list from day 4? use it!)
+Then, give away the things you don’t use (remember the list from day 4?
+Use it!)

 Next, consider getting rid of (or just using up and not buying again) some cleaning products.

+The truth is that you do not need 10 different cleaning products.
 Start using a natural cleaning product or a DIY multipurpose one with peels from citrus, vinegar, and water.

 You can scrub more persistent spots with baking soda, too.
+Finally, go through your towels.

+Cut old ones into small pieces, and use them as cleaning rags.
 You can also donate old & used towels to local animal shelters or:

 12. Minimize work/hobby supplies